estamine/ratinha/README.md

 # ratinha
-A simple program written in AutoHotKay to remap the mouse buttons to other keyboard buttons.
+A simple program written in AutoHotKey to remap the mouse buttons to other keyboard buttons.
 Made to help a friend after she spilled coffee on her laptop.

 2015